EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

 .. warning::
   Due to the electronic components outage, the Raspberry Pi 4 is hard to purchase and the price is usually very high.

+  Post-merge, it is still possible to run a node on a Raspberry Pi 4 but the hardware is quite limited.
+Run **Nimbus+Geth** clients combo as this is the best option in terms of performance.

 Odroid M1
 ~~~~~~~~~